On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: Distributionally Robust Optimization

 where the decision vector $x$ is chosen from a set ${\cal X} \subseteq \mathbb{R}^m$ and the random vector $\tilde{\xi}$ is $n$-dimensional.
 The probability distribution of $\tilde{\xi}$, denoted by $\mathbb{P}$, is ambiguous and lies in a set of probability distributions denoted by ${\cal P}$, commonly referred to as the {\em ambiguity set\/}.
 The matrix $A_k(x)\in \mathbb{S}^n$, the vector $b_k(x)\in \mathbb{R}^n$ and the scalar $c_k(x) \in \mathbb{R}$ are assumed to depend affinely on $x$ for each $k = 1,\ldots,K$.
 We hence assume that the cost function $f({x},{\xi})$ is piecewise affine and thus convex in ${x}$ for a fixed ${\xi}$ and is piecewise quadratic but not necessarily convex in ${\xi}$ for a fixed ${x}$.

 Solving \eqref{dro} corresponds to finding the optimal decision $x$ that minimizes the worst-case expected cost computed over all distributions in the ambiguity set.
-In this section, our goal is to propose a new moment-based ambiguity set, which is built on Theorem \ref{the:main} and guarantees computational tractability of \eqref{dro}.
+In this section, our goal is to propose a new moment-based ambiguity set, which incorporates submodular minimization and guarantees a computationally tractable---and empirically tight---bound via the SDP relaxation (\ref{equ:sdp}).